vraj00222/MERN_based_todo/README.md

-# this is a mern stack based todo app
+# This is a mern stack based todo app